keu/docs/software/cli-release-notes.md

 You can now use `astro context list` and `astro context switch` to show the Astronomer contexts that you can access and assume.
 An Astronomer context is a base domain that relates to either Astro or a particular Cluster on Astronomer Software.
 A domain appears as an available context if you have authenticated to it at least once.

 These commands are intended for users who need to work across multiple Astronomer Software clusters or installations.
 They replace `astro cluster list` and `astro cluster switch`, respectively.
 For more information, see the [CLI Command Reference](cli-reference.md#astro-context-switch).

+## Astro CLI v0.29.1

+Release date: July 12, 2022

+### Bug fixes

+- Fixed an issue where `astro deploy` did not work when using Podman 4.0+

 ## Astro CLI v0.29